Bleach (2018 film)

-Bleach (also known onscreen as Bleach: The Soul Reaper Agent Arc) is a 2018 Japanese action fantasy film produced by Warner Bros., based on the manga series of the same name by Tite Kubo, and directed by Shinsuke Sato.
+Bleach (also known onscreen as Bleach: The Soul Reaper Agent Arc) is a 2018 Japanese urban fantasy action film directed by Shinsuke Sato, and based on Tite Kubo's manga series of the same name.
 The film stars Sota Fukushi as the main protagonist, Ichigo Kurosaki.
 It was released in Japan on July 20, 2018.
 The film had its American premiere on July 28, 2018, at the New York Japan Cuts Festival in New York City.
 The film was released worldwide on Netflix on September 14, 2018.

 Plot

 Ichigo Kurosaki is a fifteen-year-old high school student who lives in Karakura Town with his father, Isshin, and younger twin sisters, Karin and Yuzu.
 He also has the ability to see ghosts, a talent that attracts the attention of a katana-wielding young woman in a black kimono.
 She introduces herself as Rukia Kuchiki while explaining to Ichigo that she is a Soul Reaper, a psychopomp who guides the departed to the Soul Society and purify those who remained among the living and transformed into monstrous beings called Hollows.
 At that time, a Hollow that Rukia was hunting named Fishbone D attacks Ichigo's home after sensing his high spiritual energy.
 Rukia is wounded in the attempt to protect the Kurosaki family and forced to transfer her powers into a desperate Ichigo so he can defeat the Hollow as a Soul Reaper.
 After discovering Rukia has enrolled in his class the following day, Ichigo learns that she has lost her power and he must serve as her substitute until he amassed enough Reiyoku energy from defeating Hollows to transfer Rukia's powers back to her.

 Meanwhile, Soul Reaper captain Byakuya Kuchiki, Rukia's older brother, sends his lieutenant Renji Abarai to retrieve her.
 A brief altercation between Ichigo and Renji occurs before the latter is driven off by arrows fired by Ichigo's classmate Uryū Ishida.
 Uryū reveals himself to be of a tribe of spiritually aware humans called Quincies, who were nearly wiped out by the Soul Reapers as they obliterate Hollows rather than purify them.
 Uryū declares himself an enemy of all Soul Reapers as he challenges Ichigo to a Hollow hunting competition, having deliberately summoned the monsters to Karakura Town.